AmrMosallem/Amazon-Project/README.md

 ]

 ## Order
-An order is a result of a cart checkout
+An order is a result of a cart checkout.
 An Order has the following attributes:
 - Order ID
 - Order Time